The Bachelorette Stars: Ranked By Relationship Length!

 Emily Maynard

 Emily Maynard and Jef Holm broke up just a few months after his proposal in 2012.
 He was never the right guy anyway.
 Should've picked Sean Lowe.
 Not that she or Sean (who is happily married to Catherine Giudici, who he met on The Bachelor) are overthinking it right now.
-Sean and Catherine are about as happy as a couple can be, while Emily has since married and had a bunch of kids with Tyler Johnson.
+Sean and Catherine are about as happy as a couple can be, while Emily has since married and had a bunch of kids with Tyler Johnson (pictured).
+Not the NHL player Tyler Johnson, but another good looking one to boot.

 Andi Dorfman

 Andi Dorfman found love with Josh Murray on The Bachelorette, a move that she seemed destined to make from the start despite a lot of red flags.
-The heart wants what it wants, we suppose ... including breakups.
-Unfortunately, their engagement ended after only six months or so.
+The heart wants what it wants, we suppose ... including ugly and prompt breakups.
+Their engagement ended after only six months or so.

 DeAnna Pappas

 DeAnna Pappas and Jesse Csincsak broke up seven months after their finale aired.
-Silver linings: Her journey introduced us to Jason Mesnick, one of the more popular contestants in franchise history, and DeAnna went on to marry Stephen Stagliano, a high school teacher and the twin brother of former Bachelorette contestant Mike Stagliano!
+Silver linings: Her journey introduced us to Jason Mesnick, one of the more popular contestants in franchise history, who ended up finding lifelong love after all.
+For her part, DeAnna went on to marry Stephen Stagliano (pictured), a high school teacher and the twin brother of former Bachelorette contestant Mike Stagliano!

-Jillian Harris and Ed Swiderski broke up one year after their finale aired.
-Swiderski later appeared on Bachelor Pad.
-Jillian now appears on HGTV's Love it or List it Too.

 8.